Jeff Clark, Senior Analyst, GoldSilver

 We can expect this outperformance to repeat in the next bull market, too, because the silver industry remains tiny.

-Governments and other institutions have traditionally held inventories of silver.
-But today, most governments no longer hold stockpiles of the metal.
+Governments and other institutions used to hold large inventories of silver.
+But today, global stockpiles are at record lows.
 In fact, the only countries that warehouse silver are the US, India, and Mexico.

 Look what’s happened to those inventories since 1996.

 A big reason governments don’t hold a lot of silver is because coinage is no longer made from the precious metal.
-But as you’ll see, silver is used in industry to a much greater degree now… so if future industrial needs are difficult to meet, governments will be ill-equipped to support those needs.
+But if future industrial needs are difficult to meet, governments will be ill-equipped to support them.